Empire State Plaza: Art collection

 The Governor Nelson A. Rockefeller Empire State Plaza Art Collection is located throughout the complex, within the underground Concourse, buildings, and outdoor areas.
 The Collection includes 92 large-scale paintings, sculptures, and tapestries at various locations.
 Glenn D. Lowry, director of the Museum of Modern Art in New York City, has termed the plaza's display of American art "the most important State collection of modern art in the country".
 The Collection has also been called "the greatest collection of modern American art in any single public site that is not a museum".
 The Collection represents a significant attempt to "integrate the fine arts into the lives of those who ordinarily might not be exposed to them".

 The pieces in the Collection were selected by a commission appointed by Governor Nelson A. Rockefeller in 1965.
 The commission included Wallace K. Harrison; Robert M. Doty; René d'Harnoncourt; Seymour H. Knox, II; and (after 1968) Dorothy Miller.
 Governor Rockefeller reviewed and approved each artwork.

 The Collection features modern artists who worked in New York State.
 In Rockefeller's words: "New York is the center of the contemporary movement in the (international) art world. ...
 [T]hese great artists should be represented in the state complex."
 Significantly, Rockefeller preferred modern art with no explicit social or political content: "I like strong, simple painting without a message".

 There are 92 works created between 1952 and 1973 by 63 artists.
 Of these, 16 pieces are site-specific commissions.
 Artistic styles range from Abstract Expressionism to Minimalism, Pop Art, and Op Art.
 Thus, the Collection is "an encyclopedia of abstraction as practiced in the sixties".

 Free guided tours for groups or individuals are available by appointment, and self-guided Acoustiguide tours are also available.

 Artworks

 Memorials

 The Empire State Plaza has at least 15 memorials of various types, built by the New York State Office of General Services.
-State memorials to World War II, the Korean War, and the Vietnam War are here, as well as special memorials to women veterans, police, firefighters, crime victims, children, and missing persons.
 An illustrated and annotated self-guided tour brochure is available for download.

+The memorials on the plaza are as follows: